tom-frantz/maelstrom/book/src/the_dream.md

 ### Characters

 - There's **a pool of characters across the fleet** that have personality traits, skills, and other properties that effect how they act.
 - You get to **play as the commander of the fleet**, which follows all the other systems of characters.
 - **Characters can interact** and have relationships with eachother, **and you can interact with them too**.
 - **Characters have motivations and agendas** that they try to achieve within the fleet.
 - **Hire characters to staff positions** on the flagship and throughout the fleet, **and those characters advise you and impart their prowess through their jobs.**

-### Spaceships & The Fleet
+### Resource Management
+- **Manage military and civilian resources**

+### Civilians, Government, and Command
+- **There exists two 'governments' that the player can interact with.
+The Civilian Government and the Military Command**.
+- **A civilian government outlines the needs of the fleet**, specifically the civilian population.
+The government
+- **The civilian government can demand greater resources from the military command** in times of great supply as a mechanic to increase the difficulty.
+- **The civilian government can also ask for less in times of great pressure**.

+- **The military command can change it's 'bureaucracy'** across axis of centralisation and doctrine, **in which impacts the way characters contribute to it**

+### Story and Events

-### Battles
+### Defense and Battles

 ### Exploration

+### Technology and Enhancements